Check the Box: Getting Started with Shipping Hazmat

 If required, prepare a shipping paper that contains a description of the hazmat, including the UN identification number, proper shipping name, hazard class, and packing group, quantity, number and type of packages, emergency contact information, and a shipper’s certification.
 Additional information may be required, depending on the material to be transported.

 Be sure to work closely with your carrier to identify any additional carrier requirements to ensure that your package arrives at its destination quickly and safely.
+See “Check the Box: Partner Resources" for links to resources from major carriers, including USPS, UPS, and FedEx.
 Please note that as a government agency, DOT does not endorse or recommend a specific vendor.

 * The U.S. Department of Transportation has established specific transportation hazard classification criteria for materials based on their chemical and physical properties (e.g., flammability, corrosivity, toxicity).
 Be sure to identify any hazards when sending products using the mail or other shipping services.
 It is your responsibility to know whether the product is hazardous and to communicate those hazards appropriately!
 CAUTION: An SDS may contain incorrect information, and it is ultimately the responsibility of the shipper to classify the product correctly.
 If you are the manufacturer of your product and you are also the initial shipper, then you must provide the correct hazard classification.
 This is usually accomplished through testing.